Christian Schools National Policy Forum, 2019

 May 20 @ 9:00 am - May 22 @ 4:00 pm

-Registrations are now open for the 2019 Christian Schools National Policy Forum!
+Registrations have closed for the 2019 Christian Schools National Policy Forum!

 Dr Justine Toh has been confirmed for the Gala Dinner.
 You will be blessed by hearing one of Australia’s most outstanding Christian thinkers and speakers.